adamallo/ASTRID/README.md

-# ASTRID 1.4
+# ASTRIDM 0.9

 # Download [HERE](https://github.com/pranjalv123/ASTRID/releases)

-Accurate Species TRee Reconstruction with Internode Distances
+Accurate Species TRee Reconstruction with Internode Distances for Multiple individuals per species

+This is a fork of the original work by Pranjal Vachaspati et al. adapted for running data sets with multiple individuals per species and missing data.

 For more information, see http://pranjalv123.github.io/ASTRID/